honkamj/locor-experiments/README.md

 # Repository for reproducing the results in the paper introducing Locor

-This repostory contains the code for reproducing the results in the paper introducing the Locor registration method (see the [Publication](#publication) section).
+This repostory contains the code for reproducing the results in the paper introducing the Locor registration method (see the [Publication](#publication) section) introduced at MICCAI 2025.
 The repository for the registration method itself can be found at [https://github.com/honkamj/locor](https://github.com/honkamj/locor "https://github.com/honkamj/locor").

+Note: The main branch contains an improved experimental setup whose results have been updated to the [arXiv version of the paper](https://arxiv.org/abs/2503.05335).
+The experimental setup used by the MICCAI 2025 conference paper contained a few bugs/shortcomings.
+The original setup is documented by the branch [original_setup](https://github.com/honkamj/locor-experiments/tree/original_setup).
+However, the conclusions of the original paper hold.

 ## Environment setup